inteiros/AI-utism/README.md

   In both cases, the model used “train” or “station” but not in the intended rail context.

 - **Figures of speech:**
-  The model often failed to comprehend irony, instead pivoting to its favored topics:
+  AI-utism often failed to comprehend irony, instead pivoting to its favored topics:

   > **User:** I'm very fast I might be the flash
   > **AI:** You want to go faster?
 Cretaceous dinosaur speed, slow dinosaurs.